-Based on my own experience and common sense, we are more likely to develop shingles when doing things that lower immune function—e.g. being under unusual stress, not eating food with enough nutrition and over-consuming sugar.
+Based on my own experience and common sense, we are more likely to develop shingles when doing things that lower immune function—e.g. being under unusual stress, not eating food with enough nutrition and over-consuming sugar and foods high in the amino acid arginine.
 The faster you start remedies and the more of them you use, the more likely you are to whip shingles promptly.
 I had shingles a while back and, using only the natural treatments listed below, I was back to normal in just a few days.
-I remembered how long my Mom had suffered with shingles and, being in a big hurry, I threw the book at it using a variety of approaches.
+I remembered how long my Mom had suffered with shingles (before I knew what to do) and, being in a big hurry, I threw the book at it using a variety of approaches.

 Relieve pain fast.
 There is nothing wrong with symptom relief because, if you can feel a little better, you might be more able to attack the root of the shingles symptoms.